 See also: Bubalus bubalis.

 × Syncerus nanus (♀?)
 [Forest Buffalo, Dwarf Buffalo] CAENHR(e Africa).
 HPF(♀♀).
 These buffaloes have been treated both as separate species, and as subspecies of Syncerus caffer.
 The African buffalo, also known as the cape buffalo, is a much larger animal than the forest buffalo, typically twice as heavy.
 It is black with broad spreading horns, while the other is red with backswept horns and much smaller ears.
 A third population, brachyceros, occupying the belt of savanna along the southern boundary of the Sahara, is composed of animals very similar to those of caffer (see map).
 So it is probably reasonable to lump brachyceros and caffer together as the "savanna type" in contradistinction to nanus, the "rainforest type."
 Christy (p.
 458) says the hybrids occur along the forest margin.
 In the uplands of Kigezi and Ruanda there are distinctive buffaloes, known under the name mathewsi (=cottoni).
-Since they are morphologically and geographically intermediate between caffer and nanus, mathewsi is a PHP of crossing between them.
+Since mathewsi is morphologically and geographically intermediate between caffer and nanus, it is a PHP of this cross.
 It has been treated as a separate species, known as the Virunga buffalo (Syncerus mathewsi).
 Groves and Grubb (p.
 119) mention that some phenotypic caffer individuals have nanus mtDNA haplotypes, which suggests that the direction of this cross is female nanus × male caffer.
 Grubb (1972) applied the name Syncerus brachyceros to animals that were really hybrids between brachyceros and nanus (and termed the populations here described under the name brachyceros as S. aequinoctialis).
 Ansell 1972; Buckland and Evans 1978; Christy 1929; Cribiu et al. 1980; Groves and Grubb 2011; Grubb 1972; International Zoo Yearbook 1967 (p.
 322), 1971 (p.
 286), 1972 (p.
 340), 1973 (p.
 341), 1975 (p.
 387), 1981 (p.
 330); Kingdon 1982 (pp. 58†, 63); Van Hooft et al. 2002.
 Internet Citations: SANDI.

 Syncerus mathewsi [Virunga Buffalo] See: Syncerus caffer × S. nanus.